bitcraze/crazyflie-firmware/docs/building-and-flashing/build.md

 ```

 ### Platform specific options

+Read more about platforms in the [platform section.](/docs/userguides/platform.md)

 In `cf2.mk` or `tag.mk` in the `tools/make/` folder you can find additional compile options, for example which ESTIMATOR or CONTROLLER to use as default.

 ```